Visual-Agent/DeepEyesV2/data/README.md

 ### Cold Start Data
+Please download the SFT data from [here](https://huggingface.co/datasets/honglyhly/DeepEyesV2_SFT).
 You should firstly unzip the `images.zip` by using the following command.

 ```bash
 cd sft